 For the special setting of wireless multi-packet reception (MPR) networks, we also developed practical polynomial-time approximation algorithms for variants of capacity optimization problems in MPR-capable wireless networks which achieve constant approximation bounds for the first time ever.
 In addition, polynomial-time approximation schemes are developed for those variants in wireless networks with constant-bounded MPR capabilities.

-techniques to enhance the wireless MIMO network capacity.
-The generic LIA
+mitigation techniques to enhance the wireless MIMO network capacity.
+The

-feasibility amounts to whether or not a well-structured random matrix with
+generic LIA feasibility amounts to whether or not a well-structured random

-entries drawn from a continuous distribution has full row-rank almost surely.
+matrix with entries drawn from a continuous distribution has full row-rank almost

-Recently, a randomized algebraic test of feasibility was proposed in the
+surely.
+Recently, a randomized algebraic test of feasibility was proposed in

-literature.
-It is a pseudo-polynomial bounded-error probabilistic algorithm in
+the literature.
+It is a pseudo-polynomial bounded-error probabilistic algorithm

 running time and memory even for a moderate sized input and being prone to